domoticz/domoticz/dzVents/documentation/README.md

 ## Shared helper functions
 It is not unlikely that at some point you want to share Lua code among your scripts.
 Normally in Lua you would have to create a module and require that module in all you scripts.
 But dzVents makes that easier for you:
-Inside your scripts folder, create a `global_data.lua` script (same as for global persistent data) and feed it with this code:
+Inside your scripts folder or in Domoticz' GUI web editor, create a `global_data.lua` script (same as for global persistent data) and feed it with this code:
 ```
 return {
 	helpers = {